File: the hypocrisy of sales in fashion

 Educate yourself about the product to avoid sales scams

-But if you think a little, try to evaluate the quality of a product, and really carefully compare the clothes with each other, then you literally arm yourself against bad practices, and get good deals all year long. .
+But if you think a little, try to evaluate the quality of a product, and really carefully compare clothes with each other, then you literally arm yourself against bad practices, and make good deals all year round .

-As is often the case, it is knowledge that gives you back your power .
+As is often the case, it is knowledge that gives you power .

-Become ACTORS in your consumption again by no longer confusing “paying for a part with the right quality/price ratio” and “paying for a part as cheaply as possible”.
+Become an ACTOR in your consumption again by no longer confusing "paying for a part at the right quality/price ratio" with "paying for a part as cheaply as possible".

-Understanding quality allows you to only dress in clothes that are WORTH their price.
+Understanding quality means you can only wear clothes that are WORTH the price.

 You will understand the quality, you will get real good deals.

-1. Knowledge that allows you to distinguish brands that cheat
+1. Knowledge that allows us to distinguish brands that cheat

 Today we have a two-stage market:

-• on the one hand the brands which apply the processes that I have just described,
+• on the one hand, the brands that apply the processes that I have just described,

-• on the other, often smaller players, who use the sales as they should be, or who sometimes never sell their basics.
+• on the other hand, there are often smaller players who use the sales as they should be, or who sometimes never sell off their basics.

-Learning to analyze the quality/price ratio of clothing allows you to make better deals , while instilling a certain justice in the market.
+Learning how to analyze the price/quality ratio of clothing allows you to make better deals , while instilling a certain justice in the market.

-We are not anti-sales, however, but we simply want to invite you to think about your purchasing habits.
+We're not anti-sales, but we just want to invite you to think about your shopping habits.

 A system that is coming to an end

-Beyond this grim observation, bad practices tend to be increasingly neglected by consumers themselves :
+Beyond this gloomy observation, bad practices tend to be increasingly abandoned by consumers themselves :

 • 36% of French people consider that sales are no longer useful ( BVA 2012 figures ),

-• 60% of respondents think that sales are losing interest due to an overabundance of promotions ( YUGOV 2015 figures ).
+• 60% of those surveyed think that sales are losing interest due to an overabundance of promotions ( YOUGOV 2015 figures ).

 And more and more brands are simply stopping having sales.